Introduction

 - Turnips for small roots or greens

 The exact choice depends on the month and your local conditions.
-June gives you far more flexibility than late August, so it helps to check a monthly planting guide before sowing.
+June gives you far more flexibility than late August.

 Use June, July and August Differently

 Summer is not one single planting window.
-June, July and August all behave slightly differently.
+June, July and August all behave a little differently.

-August becomes more of a bridge into autumn.
-The soil is still warm, but the season is shifting.
-Fast crops, leafy greens and autumn-friendly sowings become more useful than trying to force crops that really wanted an earlier start.
+August becomes a bridge into autumn, when fast crops and leafy greens are usually more useful than trying to force plants that wanted an earlier start.

 Fill Gaps Quickly After Harvesting